+This page allows you to configure external synchronisation references for synchronisation clusters of your DECT managers.
 This way you could configure inter DECT manager synchronisation rules, to get base stations of multiple DECT managers in sync.
-Cluster-internal synchronisation is defined via base station synchronisation (\rightarrow p.
-49).
+Cluster-internal synchronisation is defined via base station synchronisation (\rightarrow page 42).